Jackie Manuel: UNC women's assistant (2020–21)

-Return to the UNC Men's Staff (2021-present)
+Return to the men's staff (2021–2023)

 On April 15, 2021, Manuel was announced as the Director of Player and Team Development for Hubert Davis' inaugural North Carolina coaching staff.
 Manuel joins former Tar Heel players Jeff Lebo, Sean May, and Brad Frederick as members of the coaching staff.
-Manuel's role, unlike the other three, will not be an on-the-bench position.
+Manuel's role, unlike the other three, was not an on-bench position.

+American University assistant (2023–present)

+Manuel left his alma mater once again in April 2023 to join Duane Simpkins' staff at American University.
+Manuel and Simpkins were both assistant coaches under Wes Miller at UNCG.

 Personal life

 Manuel was married in August 2005 to his wife Ronda Jae.

 In high school, Manuel won two state championships at Cardinal Newman High School in West Palm Beach, Florida.
 He earned a B.A. in African-American studies from the University of North Carolina at Chapel Hill in May 2005.
 In February 2010, Manuel earned a certificate in coaching from Michigan State University.

 On November 28, 2007, Manuel's brother, Donta, a thirteen-year veteran of the Palm Beach County Sheriff's Office, was killed while he was removing stop sticks from a roadway during a police chase.
 A pursued stolen car had passed by and while Deputy Manuel was removing the stop sticks, a patrol car in pursuit of the stolen car hit him and his partner, Deputy Jonathan Wallace, killing both.